When there are a number of symptoms presented by women with PCOS, not every woman with PCOS will have the same set of symptoms

 Hormonal blood tests such as:

-Blood tests for androgens (testosterone) and free androgen index (FAI) are the best tests for diagnosing androgen excess.
-Other blood tests that can be useful in diagnosing androgen excess include sex hormone binding-globulin (SHBG), dehydroepiandrosterone sulphate (DHEAS) and androstenedione.
+Blood tests for androgens (testosterone) and FAI (free androgen index) are the best tests for diagnosing the presence of excess androgen.
+Other blood test methods that can be useful in diagnosing excess androgen include sex hormone binding-globulin (SHBG), dehydroepiandrosterone sulphate (DHEAS) and androstenedione.

 Blood tests for other reproductive hormones e.g. oestradiol, follicle stimulating hormone (FSH) and Luteinizing Hormone (LH).